k-l-lambda/k-l-lambda.github.io/source/_posts/rubik-cube-notation.md

 	<figcaption>Representing 24 orthogonal orientations by lowercase Greek letters.</figcaption>
 </figure>

-You will be familiar with this figure if you have read [my preivous blog](2020/02/05/cube-algebra/#Motivation).
+You will be familiar with this figure if you have read [Cube Rotation Algebra](/2020/02/05/cube-algebra/).
 The lucky is that we have exact 24 modern Greek letters in total coincidentally.

-I have explained cube rotation algebra in [the preivous blog](2020/02/05/cube-algebra/#Motivation) in details, now I just show you what the relationship looks like between Greek letters and colored cubes.
+I have explained cube rotation algebra in [the preivous blog](/2020/02/05/cube-algebra/) in details, now I just show you what the relationship looks like between Greek letters and colored cubes.

 <figure>